volkm/learntla-v2/docs/core/temporal-logic.rst

 .. note:: Why haven't we see this before?
 Because up until now we've only had invariants, which are only violated by "bad states": particular configurations of variables that break the invariants.
 Stutter steps don't change the values of anything, so a stutter step can never break an invariant.
 Here's the first time it can break things by *preventing* us from reaching a good state.

 TLA+ allows infinite stutter steps because it is fundamentally a worst-case scenario language.
-IN reality, systems always crash.
+In reality, systems always crash.
 If we do not *explicitly say* a system can't crash, TLA+ will assume the system can crash at the worst possible time.

 .. figure:: graphs/stuttering.gv.png